-It's the result of a technique called reverse spherification which was developed by Ferran Adria and his team.
+It's the result of a technique called reverse spherification which Ferran Adria and his team developed.

 Slipping the olive sphere into my mouth and clamping down on it released an explosion of olive juice.

-I don't like eating olives, but I do enjoy olive oil; their liquid olive is closer to the latter.
+I wouldn't say I like eating olives, but I enjoy olive oil; their liquid olive is closer to the latter.

-However, as you can see here, they were large, fresh and beautifully presented.
+However, as you can see, they were large, fresh, and beautifully presented.
 Eating them was a pleasure.

-Next up, another dish I'd never eaten before.
-Razor clam.
+Next up was another dish I'd never eaten before—razor clam.

 But, low and behold, I found myself eating piece after piece of the smoked mackerel shown here until it was all gone.